How Do I Choose a Counselor?

 This is a step by step guide for selecting the counselor that may be best for you.
 If you are reading this and living in Atlanta, I have worked here for 25 years, am acquainted with many counselors, psychologists, and social workers.
 You may schedule an instant appointment.
-Please don’t hesitate to call if I am unable to meet your needs and I will identify a few prospective therapists who can help.

 1) Geriatric.
 Older persons who face life crises that are part of the aging process.
 Those who are dealing with death and dying or medical conditions common with the older persons.